Martha Crone began her 25th year as Garden Curator and the Garden entered its 51st year.

 From the 1957 Northwest Sportsman's Show

-IN the Friends’ Newsletter (Vol. 5 No. 4, October 1957), Editor Martha Crone wrote about wildflower conservation, which seeds are poisonous, plants to attract birds, the grouping of ferns and azaleas.
+In the fall newsletter (Vol. 5 No. 4, October 1957), Martha wrote about wildflower conservation, which seeds are poisonous, plants to attract birds, the grouping of ferns and azaleas.
 She then reported on a plant census taken in a 100 x 200 foot area around the Garden office.
 It contained 163 different species counting all the trees, vines, shrubs and forest floor plants Her intention was to show how a small area can contain a large number of native plants (although the area around the office was probably one of the most saturated due to its location).
 She also added this:

 It is not known what chemical Martha was using, whether it was DDT or something else, but it would just a few years before “Silent Spring” was published.